mjopenglsdl/small3d/README.md

 Prerequisites:

 - A compiler.
 You can use gcc, Xcode, clang or Visual Studio, depending on your system.
-Sadly, MinGW builds are not supported yet.
 - [conan](https://github.com/conan-io/conan) - If you are using the gcc compiler, please set compiler.libcxx to libstdc++11
 - [CMake](https://cmake.org/)
 - [Git](https://git-scm.com/)